resilient-tech/india-compliance-docs/pages/docs/ewaybill-and-einvoice/generating_e_waybill.md

 #### How would I know if only Part A of the e-Waybill will be generated?

-Dialog for Generate e-Waybill fields have separate sections for Part A and Part B. Also, the Primary Action button will denote if only Part A can be generated.
+Dialog for Generate e-Waybill fields has separate sections for Part A and Part B. Also, the Primary Action button will denote if only Part A can be generated.

 #### How to auto calculate the distance for e-Waybill?

 If the distance is set to zero (0), e-Waybill Portal will suggest the distance between postal codes.
 We shall update it to your document where e-Waybill is generated using the APIs.

 *In some exceptional circumstances, where the distance between postal codes is unavailable with the e-Waybill database, you shall receive a prompt.
-Generate e-Waybill again after entering the distance as per your estimate.*
+Generate the e-Waybill again after entering the distance as per your estimate.*

 ## Update Transporter Details

 ::: warning
 Updating or cancelling e-Waybill is possible only within the validity period.
-These options will be visible only if you have generated the e-Waybill using API and the validity to do so is not expired.
+These options will be visible only if you have generated the e-Waybill using API and the validity to do so has not expired.
 :::

 Use this feature to update the GSTIN of the transporter to your e-Waybill.